Amnesty International Media Advisory

 Friday, October 29, 2010

 Amnesty International Presents Poverty and Human Rights Discussion with Scholar-Activist Cornel West, Rev. M. Williams Howard Jr., Human Rights Leader Larry Cox and Dr. Antoninette Ellis-Williams

 Public Event Slated for Nov.
 2, 6:30-8:30 p.m. at Rutgers-Newark Paul Robeson Campus Center

 Contact: Suzanne Trimel, 212-633-4150, firstname.lastname@example.org

-Amnesty International is a Nobel Peace Prize-winning grassroots activist organization with more than 2.2 million supporters, activists and volunteers in more than 150 countries campaigning for human rights worldwide.
+Amnesty International is a Nobel Peace Prize-winning grassroots activist organization with more than 2.8 million supporters, activists and volunteers who campaign for universal human rights from more than 150 countries.
 The organization investigates and exposes abuses, educates and mobilizes the public, and works to protect people wherever justice, freedom, truth and dignity are denied.